 Construction Accident Statistics

-The Bureau of Labor Statistics (BLS) reported that the private construction industry sector had the highest number of fatalities in New Jersey, with 16 in 2020 alone.
-This was two fewer than the 18 deaths that happened in 2019.
+The Bureau of Labor Statistics (BLS) reported that the private construction industry sector had the highest number of fatalities in New Jersey, with 21 in 2022 alone.
+This was four fewer than the 25 deaths that happened in 2021.
 Workers in the construction industry accounted for one in five occupational deaths statewide throughout 2020.

 Of those construction workers who died on the job in New Jersey in 2020:

-According to the BLS, falls accounted for seven worker deaths in the construction industry in 2020 – nearly half of all worker fatalities that year.
+According to the BLS, falls accounted for 19 worker deaths in the construction industry in 2022 – sixteen percent of all worker fatalities that year.

-• Those construction trades workers included seven construction laborers, three construction equipment operators, and three roofers
+- Those construction trades workers included five construction laborers and three electricians

 According to other recent national data from the BLS: